Shraddha-finlytics/credit-risk-portfolio/README.md

 - Created binned variables for **age, income, utilization**.
 - Calculated **Weight of Evidence (WoE)** and **Information Value (IV)**.

-### Stage 4: Scorecard Model (Python)
+### Stage 4: Scorecard Model
-- Trained a logistic regression model on WoE-transformed variables.
+- Trained a logistic regression model using WoE features (age, income, utilization).
-- Evaluated performance using ROC curve, Precision-Recall curve, and cutoff tuning.
+- Converted model coefficients into a scorecard with points assigned to each variable bin.
-- Converted logistic regression coefficients into **scorecard points**.
+- Calculated customer-level credit scores by adding up base points and feature points.
-- Built customer-level credit scores and visualized their distribution.
+- Visualized the score distribution to check how well the scorecard separates good and bad customers.

 ---